Keep kea safe: predator control guidelines

 6. /

 The world’s only alpine parrot, the kea, are known for tampering with predator control traps.
 They poke sticks into traps to set them off, undo screws, bend wire grilles and other inquisitive behaviour.
+This has had fatal consequences for some kea.

 The guide identifies which predator control devices are known to be safe for use in kea habitat or can be made safe with simple modifications.
-It also provides a means to report kea injuries or deaths caused by predator control devices for ongoing improvements.
+Traps that are unsuitable and should not be used are also identified.

 “People may be concerned about reporting a dead kea in their trap,” says Tamsin, “We want to make people really aware of how important it is to report it, to increase our knowledge of the dangers kea face and ultimately increase kea safety.”